JorgeJambeiroFilho/heapq_with_index/readme.md

-Python heapq with dictionary of value : item impelemntation
+Python heapq with dictionary of value : item implementation
 =======================================

 Currently only implemented for ```heappop()``` and ```heappush()``` (renamed ```heappop2(), heappush2()``` )